websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 ### Configure TLS for Elasticsearch 6

-The settings on Elasticsearch 6 are slightly different than those presented above for Elasticsearch 7.
+The settings for Elasticsearch 6 are slightly different from those presented above for Elasticsearch 7.
 [Enable TLS](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/configuring-tls.html#enable-ssl) on each node via its `[Elasticsearch Home]/config/elasticsearch.yml` file.

 1. Add the certificate, key and certificate authority paths to each node's `elasticsearch.yml`: